On a topology property for the moduli space of Kapustin-Witten equations: Introduction

 is preserved by the action of $\mathcal{G}_{P}$, so descends to define a distance function on $M_{KW}$:

-At first, we observe that if the pair $(A,\phi)$ is the solution of Decoupled Kapustin-Witten equations over a compact simply-connected four-manifold, the extra field $\phi$ is vanish when the connection $A$ is irreducible, see Theorem \ref{T2.6}.
-Hence, we can denote
+Let the pair $(A,\phi)$ be a smooth solution of Decoupled Kapustin$\en$Witten equations over a closed, simply-connected, four-manifold.
+We observe that if the connection $A$ is irreducible, then the extra field $\phi$ vanishes, see Theorem \ref{T2.6}.
+Hence, we can denote by